abrahamahn/wav2tensor/README.md

 ### Harmonic Plane

-The harmonic plane implementation uses a log-domain approach to avoid numerical underflow issues:
+The harmonic plane has two implementation options:

+#### 1. Harmonic Product Spectrum (HPS)
-- Traditional HPS directly multiplies spectral magnitudes at harmonic frequencies, which can lead to vanishing values
+- Traditional HPS directly multiplies spectral magnitudes at harmonic frequencies
 - Our implementation performs multiplication in the log-domain (using addition of logarithms), improving numerical stability
 - This approach provides more robust detection of harmonic content across different types of audio material
 - We use `torch.log1p` and `torch.expm1` for improved stability with small values
+- K=3 harmonics are used (reduced from original K=5) to focus on stronger harmonics
+- Nearest-neighbor interpolation preserves peak values during frequency scaling

+#### 2. Learned Harmonic Filterbanks
+- Replaces HPS with 1D convolutions to learn task-specific harmonic patterns
+- Advantages:
+  - Adaptive to data characteristics
+  - Produces stable gradients during training
+  - Can learn more complex harmonic relationships
+- Implementation uses a sequence of 2D convolutional layers operating on the frequency dimension
+- Initialized to approximate HPS behavior but can adapt during training

 ### Psychoacoustic Plane